nh3223/projects/a_dozen_roses/readme.md

 9. Add speech recognition
 10. Move login to Navbar and add security for login process
 10. Add roses and prettify everything

+## Updated March 2021

+Shifting gears and rewriting the entire app.
+First starting with the Front End using React, and will then implement a backend using either Firebase or MongoDB with Node.